BuildForSDG/team-011-backend/README.md

 ## Usage

-The solution consist majorly of for steps
+The solution consist majorly of four steps

 ### 1. Farmlands